iterative/dvc.org/content/docs/start/visualization.md

 ```

 With these two changes, we can see the plots showing the defined metrics in our
 model.
-You can see the HTML report with your browser in
+You can see the report in `training_metrics/index.html`
-`training_metrics/index.html` file.
+with your browser:

 ![dvclive](/img/start_visualization_dvclive.png)